guiqui/k8Studio/README.md

 #### TOOLBOX
 The Toolbox contains all of the object types available in Kubernetes classified in workloads, network, storage configuration and security.
 You can select an element in the Toolbox and drag and drop to the Interactive View or the Project Tree.
 This will create an object and its corresponding file with the right minimal content.
 Projects
-#### MAGIC TREE
+#### QUICK EDITOR
 Once an element is selected, the Editor View provides with many ways of editing the content of the elements.
-Our favourite one is the Magic Tree.
-The Magic Tree gives a structured representation of the YML of the file.
+Our favourite one is the Quick Editor.
+The Quick Editor gives a structured representation of the YML of the file.
 Because it is aware of the JSON Schema of the object, it gives you the right suggestion when adding elements, can validate the file and can provide you with the description of the properties so you can know what they are used for.

-The Magic Tree provides access to the many Helpers:
+The Quick Editor provides access to the many Helpers:

 Docker: To quickly find the image that you are looking for.
 Label: To find the available labels in your cluster or configuration context.